Director, Office of the Vice-President (Administration) and University Registrar

 Mandatory leave means an approved leave of absence that has not been requested by the student and may include conditions that must be satisfied before the student can re-enrol in the course they were previously enrolled in or another course.

 Support person means a person chosen by the student who can be a member of staff, friend, relative, representative of the Student Guild, health professional or disability support worker.
-This person must not be a practising lawyer.A student is deemed unfit for study where the University has a reasonable belief that the student has a health or disability related condition that results in behaviours as defined in section E/3.2.5.
+This person must not be a practising lawyer.A student may be deemed unfit for study where they display behaviours as defined in section E/3.2.5.

-Refer to Appendix 3 Schedule of Authorities and Delegations (C165)
+Refer to Register of Authorities and Delegations (C165) (QUT staff access only).

 MOPP A/8.6 Disability